-1. The Working Party on State Trading Enterprises (the Working Party) was established by the Council for Trade in Goods at its meeting of 20 February 1995, pursuant to paragraph 5 of the Understanding on the Interpretation of Article XVII of the General Agreement on Tariffs and Trade 1994 (the Understanding).
+1. The Working Party on State Trading Enterprises was established by the Council for Trade in Goods at its meeting of 20 February 1995, pursuant to paragraph 5 of the Understanding on the Interpretation of Article XVII of the General Agreement on Tariffs and Trade 1994 (hereinafter "the Understanding").
 Membership of the Working Party is open to all Members indicating their wish to serve on it.
 Observer governments in the General Council of the WTO have observer status in the Working Party.

-2. The mandate of the Working Party is set out in paragraph 5 of
+the Working Party is set out in paragraph 5 of the Understanding.
+The

 3. This Report is submitted under paragraph 5 of the Understanding, which provides that the Working Group shall report annually to the Council for Trade in Goods.
-It sets out the activities of the Working Party during the review period, which runs from 2 November 2019 through 2 November 2020.
-During this period, the Working Party held one formal meeting under the Chairmanship of Ms Johana Méndez (Panama), on 2 November 2020.
-The minutes of the meeting will be circulated as G/STR/M/37.
-The meeting originally scheduled for 24 April 2020 could not be held because of the COVID-19 pandemic.
+It sets out the activities of the Working Party during the review period, which runs from 13 October 2015 through 25 October 2016.
+During this period, the Working Party held two formal meetings under the Chairmanship of Ms Yeili Rangel Peñaranda (Colombia), on 9 June and 21 October 2016.
+The minutes of the former have been circulated as document G/STR/M/29, while minutes of the latter will be circulated as G/STR/M/30.